Love Is Blind creator defends vetting process amid revelations about contestants

 During season seven, married couple Adionser and Frances revealed they had first discussed Frances being a father when cameras weren’t rolling.
 While Coelen admitted there was no way for him to know exactly “what people talk about off camera,” he emphasized that viewers’ negative opinions about each Love Is Blind couple “doesn’t really make any difference” in the real world.

 At one point during season seven, Frances spoke to his partner about being a sperm donor for his close friend and her wife, who wanted a baby.
-He explained that his friend’s wife “ended up leaving her,” and he stepped up to the plate as the sperm donor for her children.
+He explained that his friend’s wife “ended up leaving her,” and he stepped up to the plate to support his friend and her children.

 “This was my very close friend.
 So, I stepped in – voluntarily stepped in – and helped.
 There are pictures of me around, you’ll see me around.
 I’ve spent holidays with all my friends, you know, all their kids.
 And I played a part that became very shaky with a friend,” he said during the reunion, with Adionser sitting by his side.